isabella232/search-promote.en-1/help/c-about-settings-menu/c-about-rewrite-rules-menu.md

 ## Acknowledgment {#section_B17088EF38244496BC1DDD4ECF75EB5B}

-The rewrite engine software was originally developed by the Apache Group for use in the Apache HTTP server project (http://www.apache.org/).
+The rewrite engine software was originally developed by the Apache Group for use in the Apache [HTTP server project](http://www.apache.org/).

 ## Adding a crawl list store URL rule {#task_22DD40DF95584B12BE8E6ECFBF579BCD}